INTRODUCTION TO BIOTECHNOLOGY: A TEACHER’S COMPREHENSIVE GUIDE

-Biotechnology is one of the most rapidly growing fields in modern science.
-It combines biology with technology to develop products and processes that improve human health, agriculture, environment and industry.
-Pharmacy students must understand the basics of biotechnology because many modern medicines, vaccines and diagnostic tools are biotechnology-based.
+As a pharmacy educator with years of experience teaching biochemistry and biotechnology, I have always emphasized that biotechnology is one of the most rapidly growing fields in modern science.
+It combines biology with technology to develop products and processes that improve human health, agriculture, the environment, and industry.
+Pharmacy students must understand the basics of biotechnology because many modern medicines, vaccines, and diagnostic tools are biotechnology-based.

 1. Medical or Pharmaceutical Biotechnology